Cxyda/cxyda.github.io/_posts/MiniRTS_series/2021-10-28-MiniRTS-SelectionAndInputHandling.md

     }
 ```

 To test this script wen need to bind it in our `GameInstaller.cs` class which we created in the last blogpost.
-Add this line within our `InstallBindings()` method
+Add this line within our `InstallBindings()` method.

 ```csharp
 public override void InstallBindings()